 Our study with Nettle measured the impact of brain stimulation on both pain and mood symptoms by targeting both the M1 and DLPFC during the five sessions our users underwent.
 In just one month’s use Nettle, results showed a 53% reduction in pain, a 34% improvement in mood, and an 11% improvement in function.
 This lays the groundwork for further research into Nettle, particularly over a three-month period, during which we anticipate further improvements in symptoms due to neuroplasticity effects.

-Our science validates that Nettle is a safe and highly effective alternative, offering numerous advantages over traditional treatments.
-Below are the results from our clinical trial, a A Triple-Blind, Randomised Sham-Controlled Trial, that focused on three metrics: pain, mood, and average functionality or fitness status.
+Below are the results from our WIND* trial, A Triple-Blind, Randomised Sham-Controlled Trial, that focused on three metrics: pain, mood, and average functionality or fitness status.

 AFTER 30 Days*